lyra/webview-payment-android-integration-sample/README.md

 <span id="how_it_is_work"></span>
 ## How it works

-To be able to do some payments with PayZen, three elements are required:
+To be able to do some payments, three elements are required:
 * A contract with your Payment service provider
-* A mobile app with a PayZen integration: this integration is explained with this repository
+* A mobile app with a webview mobile payment integration: this integration is explained with this repository
-* A merchant server that executes payments transactions with PayZen servers: [merchant server demonstration](https://github.com/lyra/webview-payment-sparkjava-integration-sample)
+* A merchant server that executes payments transactions with the payment servers: [merchant server demonstration](https://github.com/lyra/webview-payment-sparkjava-integration-sample)

 <span id="getting_started"></span>
 ## Getting started